-The NACOLE Achievement in Oversight / Contribution to Oversight Award recognizes a specific accomplishment or contribution to civilian oversight by either an individual, organization, or agency that demonstrates a commitment to effective oversight of law enforcement, jails, or prisons and to NACOLE’s mission, vision, and values.
+The NACOLE Achievement in Oversight Award recognizes a specific achievement that rises above what the individual or organization would normally accomplish in the performance of their duties and responsibilities.
+The achievement could involve innovation, persistence, creativity and courage.
+The achievement should also demonstrate a commitment to effective oversight of law enforcement, jails, or prisons and to NACOLE’s mission, vision, and values.

-- Effort involved in their achievement or contribution.
+- Effort involved in the achievement.
 Examples include time and energy expended; obstacles or opposition encountered; demonstrated courage and conviction; personal or professional sacrifices.

-- Skill(s) demonstrated in working towards their achievement or contribution.
+- Skill(s) demonstrated in working towards the achievement.
 Examples include civilian oversight skills such as conducting an investigation, audit, or review and changing or implementing a policy or procedure.

 - Innovation & Creativity.
 Examples include innovation or creativity in civilian oversight practices such as conducting an investigation, audit, or review; changing or implementing a policy or procedure; and working to effect legislation to establish, strengthen, or defend oversight.